Category Archives: Iowa

 • Electrolysis Technicians

-As previously stated, in most states working cosmetologists must be licensed.
-In certain states there is an exemption.
-Only those conducting more skilled services, such as hairstylists, are required to be licensed.
-Other people employed in cosmetology and less skilled, which include shampooers, are not required to be licensed in those states.
+As formerly mentioned, in most states working cosmetologists have to be licensed.
+In some states there is an exemption.
+Only those conducting more skilled services, for example hairstylists, are required to be licensed.
+Others working in cosmetology and less skilled, such as shampooers, are not required to be licensed in those states.

 Click Here to Get Free Information on Esthetician Schools Near You!